projectacrn/acrn-hypervisor/doc/introduction/index.rst

 Best Known Configurations
 *************************

-The ACRN Github codebase defines five best known configurations (BKC) targeting SDC and Industry usage scenarios.
-Developers can start with one of these pre-defined configurations and customize it to their own application scenario needs.
+The ACRN GitHub codebase defines five best known configurations (BKC) targeting SDC and Industry usage scenarios.
+Developers can start with one of these predefined configurations and customize it to their own application scenario needs.

 .. list-table:: Scenario-based Best Known Configurations
    :header-rows: 1

-   * - Pre-defined BKC
+   * - Predefined BKC
      - Usage Scenario
      - VM0
      - VM1